-Local-first tools for agent-heavy work.
+Local-first tools for serious work.

 Public OSS